 Drones, robots and cameras are all set to to be the farm equipment of the future.
 However, at present, these technologies have not properly made inroads into farms across the country.
 The industry is still dominated by large industry players and inefficient machinery.

 Super-quick 5G could help deliver automation to the farm.
 Ensuring sufficient connectivity across the farm would not only mean getting data back to farmers instantly but could also support time-critical activities.
 This could include robots and drones which wouldn’t need pilots, as well as cameras which could be deployed anywhere on the farm easily.

-Within the 5G trials, Wessex Internet is working with some of the next-generation industry players in this area.
-Firstly, with Hummingbird Technologies, one of the UK’s leading agri-drone specialists, the team is looking to reduce the time it takes for the drone to get field images back to the farmer.
+Within the 5G trials, Wessex Internet worked with some of the next-generation industry players in this area.
+Firstly, with Hummingbird Technologies, one of the UK’s leading agri-drone specialists, the team looked at reducing the time it takes for the drone to get field images back to the farmer.
 This could ensure that the data can be used straight away by the farmer in the most effective way.

 And at Kingston Maurward College, Wessex Internet has partnered with CattleEye to see how cameras might be used on farms for the benefit of cattle welfare.
 The CattleEye software uses the camera images to decide if cattle are lame or unhealthy.
 5G helps this data get back to the farmer straight away so they can ensure cattle are treated quickly.

 Finally Wessex Internet is working with Qualcomm to explore the uses of spectrum that can deliver massive processing power to arable farming robots which are capable of “per plant” farming and destroy weeds with electricity not harmful pesticides.
 This approach can also improve crop yields by 200% and requires a new chipset design which Qualcomm is pioneering.
 There is a global market for such solutions.